Eoin-Lernihan/graph-theory/README.md

 <b>Text</b> directed process each character in the text and looks for a match in teh regexp.
 If none found it moves to the next character in the text.
 <b>regexp</b> directed takes the a elemnt of the regexp pattern and tries to find a match in the text.
 If none found move to teh next element in the regexp.

 ## How do regular expressions differ across implementations?
 ### Programming language implementations
-below is an example of the differance betwwen python and java regular expessions given the smae pattern (https://stackoverflow.com/questions/30527195/different-behavior-of-same-regular-expression-in-python-and-java)
+below is an example of the differance between python and java regular expessions given the smae pattern (https://stackoverflow.com/questions/30527195/different-behavior-of-same-regular-expression-in-python-and-java)
 ### python regex example
 ```python